Horse riding holiday France

 Horse riding in France

-This point to point trail follows the ‘Via Alpine’, an extensive route which stretches from the Mediterranean to the Adriatic Sea, crossing eight regions along the way and following the curving chain of the Alps.
-This particular trail travels along the section through the Mercantour National Park, from Saint Dalmas le Selvage to Estenc.
+This point-to-point equestrian trail follows the ‘Via Alpine’, an extensive horseback route which stretches from the Mediterranean to the Adriatic Sea, crossing eight regions along the way and following the curving chain of the Alps.
+This particular horseback trail travels along the section through the Mercantour National Park, from Saint Dalmas le Selvage to Estenc.
 Pass through traditional villages and hamlets that have stood for centuries in this wild place as you ride up to the reaches of the High Alps.
-It feels like you’ve stepped back in time as you discover the heritage of ancient pastoral farming on the mountain slopes, and the scenery is simply stunning.
+It feels like one has stepped back in time as you discover the heritage of ancient pastoral farming on the mountain slopes, and the scenery is simply stunning.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.